shamilled/BONSAI/README.md

 ## Introduction

 This is a WIP guide to all things bonsai!
-Being a noobie myself, my aim is to update this whenever I learn information that will be pertinent to my growth as a bonsai caultivar as well as you :wink:
+Being a noobie myself, my aim is to update this whenever I learn information that will be pertinent to my growth as a bonsai cultivar as well as you :wink:

 ---